Healthcare in Worcestershire: Acute care

 Hospital care in the county is provided by the Worcestershire Acute Hospitals NHS Trust.
 More specialist provision comes mostly from hospital services in Birmingham.
 The Acute Trust runs three hospitals in Worcester, Redditch, and Kidderminster.
-Between them, they provide two emergency departments, two paediatric inpatient units and two obstetric departments at Worcester Royal Hospital and Alexandra Hospital.
+Between them, they provide two emergency departments, one paediatric inpatient units and two obstetric departments at Worcester Royal Hospital and Alexandra Hospital.
 In 2015, the Trust and the Clinical Commissioning Groups agreed that this provision was not sustainable.
 The trust faces a funding gap of up to £200 million by 2015-16.
 There were also concerns about quality and safety because of difficulties recruiting consultants in some specialities.
 Proposals to reorganise services to concentrate specialities on one site or the other were under consideration but public consultation was postponed until after the 2015 General Election.

 Worcestershire Acute Hospitals NHS Trust opened a new cancer treatment unit which has three linear accelerators in January 2015, in partnership with University Hospitals Coventry and Warwickshire NHS Trust.
 It hoped to treat about 1,500 patients per year who previously had to travel for radiotherapy.
 It was also intended to extend the chemotherapy services available on the site.

 In September 2015 Redditch and Bromsgrove Clinical Commissioning Group asked local GPs not to refer patients to Worcestershire Acute Hospitals NHS Trust over the next three months because the Trust was unable to treat patients within 18 weeks of referral.
 Waiting times were out of control in ear, nose and throat, trauma and orthopaedics, gynaecology, general surgery and dermatology.
 2,347 patients had waited more than 18 weeks.

 It was decided in July 2017 to move all hospital births, inpatients children's services and emergency surgery across the county to Worcestershire Royal.
 A lot of planned orthopaedic surgery will be moved from Worcestershire Royal to Redditch and some day case and short stay surgery moved to Kidderminster Hospital.